aymen-mouelhi/get-started-with-r/chapter2.md

 # We can create an object to hold our data
 x=mtcars

-# We can examine a part of the dataset
+# We can examine a part (several top observations) of the dataset
 head(x)

-# We can also view the whole dataset
+# We can also examine several observations at the bottom of the dataset
-#View(x)
+tail(x)

+#[DIY] We can also print out the whole data set into the console
+x

 # We can refer to a variable "wt" in data frame "x" as
 x$wt
 # This gives us a vector that we can manipulate

-# Create a vector y whose components are squares of variable wt in dataframe x
+#[DIY] Create a vector y whose components are squares of variable wt in dataframe x
 y=x$wt^2

 # Now we can add this variable y to our data frame
 x$wtSquare=y

-# Examine that we have in fact expanded our datafreme by one variable by the use of "head()" function
+#[DIY] Examine that we have in fact expanded our datafreme by one variable by the use of "head()" function
 head(x)

 # We can also drop some variables from our data frame.
 For this we have to use "NULL" designation